rhaiscript/book/src/engine/strict-var.md

 which requires that:

-* all [variables] be defined within the same script before use,
+* all [variables] be defined within the same script before use, or they must be [constants] within the provided [`Scope`] (if any),
 * [modules] must be [imported][`import`], also within the same script, before use.

 Within _Strict Variables_ mode, any attempt to access a [variable] or [module] before definition/[import][`import`] results in a parse error.

+This way, variable access errors (usually typos) are caught during compile time instead of runtime.

 ```rust
 let x = 42;